 Tips for Choosing the Ideal Omiyage

 For example, Swiss chocolates, Brazilian coffees, or Chilean wines are excellent options, as they highlight the uniqueness of your country.
-Giving something so personal and cultural will be greatly appreciated and will open doors for an even richer exchange of experiences!
+Gifting something so personal and cultural will be greatly appreciated and will open doors for an even richer exchange of experiences!

 List of Omiyage Recommendations